Film Review – A Cure For Wellness (2017)

 There are definitely a lot of things to like about this movie.
-Everyone involved once again give solid performances, leading to a very watchable film since you can believe the characters on screen.
+Everyone involved gives solid performances, leading to a very watchable film.
 Two special shout outs go to Dane DeHaan and Jason Isaacs for their work.
 The film predominantly follows DeHaan’s character.
-In fact, other than the cold open of the film, I can’t recall a single scene that didn’t involve his character.
+In fact, other than the cold open of the film, there isn’t a single scene that didn’t involve his character.
 He gives a very convincing performance as a man on the brink of insanity.
 The cause of a lot of that insanity, Jason Isaacs, does a fabulous job, pulling off the calm yet incredibly shady adversary to DeHaan with ease.

 A Cure For Wellness, as you could tell from the trailers, has beautiful cinematography and a distinct visual style.
 There are certainly beautiful landscapes to in the Swiss Alps to be seen, but there’s a certain color palette that the film uses that is “beautifully drab.”
 It perfectly exemplifies the cleanly nature of the wellness center but has a certain lack of color that helps to hint at an ugly underbelly that the area has while having Dane DeHaan and other patients look sickly.
 It’s certain stylistic choices like this that show that Gore Verbinski is a solid director.